dwtaylornz/ffmpeg-transcode/README.md

 ### usage
 - Download and place ffmpeg tools in same folder as script (windows - reccommend full gpl nightly build. https://github.com/BtbN/FFmpeg-Builds/releases)
 - Update variables.ps1 with your settings
-- Run hevc_transcode.ps1 in powershell
+- Run av1_transcode.ps1 in powershell

 ### warning!
 **Script will overwrite existing source files if conversion is successfull**

 ### functions
 - traverses root path (scans all video files in subfolders) - as a job in background
-- transcodes video stream to hevc using **AMD or Nvidia GPU** (largest to smallest file)
+- transcodes video stream to av1 using **AMD or Nvidia GPU** (largest to smallest file)
 - transcodes audio to AAC (FDK also supported), else copys all existing audio and subtitles (i.e. no conversion)
 - overwrites source with new AV1 transcode if **move_file = 1** (WARNING this is default!)
 - checks to see if video codec is already AV1 (if so, skips)